finos/rune-dsl/documentation/rosetta-modelling-component.md

   postalCode string (1..1)
 ```

-The lower and upper bounds can both be any integer number.
-A 0 lower bound means attribute is optional.
-A `*` upper bound means an unbounded attribute. `(1..1)` represents that there must be one and only one attribute of this type.
-When the upper bound is greater than 1, the attribute will be considered as a list, to be handled as such in any generated code.

 A validation rule is generated for each attribute\'s cardinality constraint, so if the cardinality of the attribute does not match the requirement an error will be associated with that attribute by the validation process.

 ### Condition Statement